-Cleveland Cavaliers News: Reigning Champs Embarrassed Again With 2017 NBA Playoffs Just Around The Corner
+Cleveland Cavaliers News: Reigning Champs Embarrassed Again with 2017 NBA Playoffs Just Around the Corner

-The 2017 NBA Playoffs are approaching, but the reigning champions Cleveland Cavaliers may not be in fighting form yet as they suffered another tough defeat Friday.
+The 2017 NBA Playoffs is approaching but the reigning champions Cleveland Cavaliers may not be in fighting form yet as they suffered another tough defeat Friday.
 An almost complete Cavaliers squad was beaten at the Quicken Loans Arena by the short-handed Atlanta Hawks, 114-100.

 Paul Millsap, Dennis Schroder, Kent Bazemore, and Dwight Howard, all regular starters for the Hawks, did not see action in the contest.
 Millsap, Schroder, and Howard were rested while Bazemore may have been given a day off since he is nursing a bruised knee bone.